HariUwU/index-OS/README.md

 ## What is this

-A complete desktop environment, themed after *The House of Spiders: The Index*.
+A complete desktop environment, themed after *The Index* from Project Moon.

 Built on **labwc** (window manager) and **quickshell** (bar, menus, lock).